HEALTH & SOCIAL SERVICES

 McGill Retention & Recruitment

 This ongoing project aims to recruit English-speaking health students and interns to become permanently established in the region.
+Click here for photographs of the latest recipients from our region, as well as for more information on this interesting venture.

 CASA represents the community at the local, regional and provincial levels in regards to access to health and social services in English.
 CASA volunteers and staff sit on several boards and committees to ensure that key decision-makers are well-informed and aware of the needs of the community and to influence change at the program development and policy level.